edertone/TurboDevTools/Virtualization/Docker/Images/php7-apache-vhosts/README.md

 </IfModule>
 ```

+**VERY IMPORTANT**: MAKE SURE YOU ALWAYS UPLOAD FILES TO THE VIRTUAL HOSTS AS THE www-data USER.

 ## Run the docker image

 Now that we have setup all the data to run our websites, it is time to launch the docker image that will be used to render them.
 Move into linux cmd and run the following command: